khiebiggs/ShutlQuote/README.md

 If you have a better idea for a deterministic way of making a number from two postcodes, please feel free to use that instead.
 Update your service to calculate pricing based upon these rules.

-## Features to complete

-### 1) Simple variable prices by vehicle
+### 1) Api that returns prices based vehicle type and distance between two postcodes
+A basic service that responds to a POST to /quotes
+The price we charge depends on the distance between two postcodes.

-Our price changes based upon the vehicle.
-Implement a "vehicle" attribute on the request, that takes one of the following values, applying the appropriate markup:
+Our price changes based upon the vehicle, by applying the appropriate markup:

 * bicycle: 10%
 * motorbike: 15%